The Professional Negligence Law Review: United Kingdom - England & Wales

 vi Construction professionals

-The Grenfell Tower fire has had, and will continue to have, a significant impact on construction professionals.
-A large number of claims are expected against contractors and consultants involved in the design and construction of high-rise buildings that have cladding, where issues of compliance with building regulations will be hotly debated.
+The Grenfell Tower fire continues to have a significant impact on construction professionals.
+The cost of insurance covering fire safety claims has increased very significantly (to the extent it is available at all).
+Claims against contractors and consultants involved in the design and construction of cladding on high-rise buildings continue to be strenuously debated where compliance with building regulations is at issue.

 vii Accountants and auditors